-Parsing is the process of detecting and verifying the structure of incoming data and then processing that data so as to make it available to a program in convenient ways.
+Parsing is the process of detecting and verifying the structure of incoming data and then processing that data so as to make it available within a program in convenient ways.

 This full-day tutorial will introduce beginner and intermediate Perl programmers to the wide range of parsing mechanisms available in Perl and explain specific techniques for parsing data in a variety of commonly used formats.
 Most examples will be based on typical parsing problems encountered in Bioinformatics.